-Pipe estone PL License Segment Map # From То Length (km) Status Sub OD (mm) ID (mm) Wall Thick (mm) MOP (kPa) H 2 S (mol/ kmol) Enviro Crossing EPZ (m) NPS 12 Pipe stone 0 6-30 60497-1 1, 2 16.68 0 SG 323.9 316.0 7.9 8.0 СС 2080

-Pembina Pipeline Corporation (Pembina) has contracted Pipestone Energy Corp. to operate the above listed pipelines.

-As Contract Operator, Section 1. is responsible for the following:

-- Act as the onsite operator of the pipeline and perform all work and services ordinarily performed by the Licensee. - Comply with all terms of any license, permit, or approval issued by a Government Entity in respect of the operation of the pipeline. - Ensure work and services to be conducted are performed in accordance with current operating policies, procedures, and practices. - Ensure that a current Emergency Response Plan (ERP) is in place for the contract operated asset, and that it is tested as required.

-In the case of an emergency (including a significant fire, explosion, natural gas release, environmental loss, sabotage, incident involving loss of life or serious injury to an employee or sub-contractor or Third Party, or serious property damage, strikes, riots or evacuation of the personnel), the Contract Operator will take, and is authorized to take, at the owner's sole cost and expense, whatever action is necessary to protect life, property, environment and the Field Facilities until such time as the Contract Operator, in its discretion, acting reasonably, determines the emergency to be concluded.

-The Contract Operator will promptly notify Pembina, as the Licensee, of the emergency and any action taken by the Contract Operator as soon thereafter as is reasonably practicable in the circumstances.
+Pip estone PL License Segment Map # From То Length (km) Status Sub OD (mm) ID (mm) Wall Thick (mm) MOP (kPa) H2S (mol/ kmol) Enviro Crossing EPZ (m) NPS 12 Pipe stone 0 6-30 60497-1 1, 2 16.68 ο SG 323.9 316.0 7.9 8.0 сс 2080 As Contract ( Act as t Comply Ensure ( In the case of Operato he onsite with all work and that a cu f an eme e operator of the pipeline an terms of any license, permit d services to be conducted a urrent Emergency Response ergency (including a significo responsible for the followin d perform all work and sen , or approval issued by a G re performed in accordanc Plan (ERP) is in place for th ant fire, explosion, natural ng: rvices ordino Government ce with curro ne contract o gas release, arily perfo Entity in r ent operat operated a , environm rmed by espect o ing polic isset, an nental lo the License f the operat cies, procedu d that it is t ss, sabotago e. tion of the ures, and J ested as r e, incident oractices. equired. involving loss of life at the owner 's sole c tractor or Third Party, or ser ost and expense, whatever o asonably, determines the em action is necessary to prote - - - The Contract Operator will promptly notify Pembina, as the Licensee, of the emergency and any action taken by the Contract Operator as soon thereafter as is reasonably practicable in the circumstances.
 Following any such notice in respect of an emergency, unless the Parties agree otherwise, the Contract Operator shall direct any extended period emergency response and shall be responsible for any emergency response aside from those matters falling within the authority and responsibilities assigned to the Contract Operator.
 The determination of whether an emergency exists shall be made by the Contract Operator at the time of such emergency, in the Contract Operator's discretion, acting reasonably.

-In the event of an emergency, will respond as outlined above under the guidance of their Corporate ERP and the ERP.
+In the event of an emergency, will respond as outlined above under the guidance of their Corporate ERP and the Production Pipeline ERP.
 Pembina, as Licensee will support a response following the guidance of their Corporate ERP and the Hythe-Steeprock District ERP.